 they/them/theirs & he/him/his

-Raven Crane is a black, gender non-conforming, gulf south native, queer, artist, critical thinker, and curator currently residing in Bulbancha.
-Raven uses archival, critical theory, philosophy, and various material mediums to explore blackness as troubling to gender and inherently queer.
+Ryan Crane is a black, gender non-conforming, gulf south native, queer, artist, critical thinker, and curator currently residing in Bulbancha.
+Ryan uses archival, critical theory, philosophy, and various material mediums to explore blackness as troubling to gender and inherently queer.
 They are interested in how black fugitive bodies engage in space, inheritance, and memory under settler colonialism as well as how they move through “borders” fictitious and real.
 They are deeply invested and passionate about collective power within Black, Indigenous, and People of Color communities and the allies who support them.

-Raven is the co-curator of the Black and Brown Mail Art Biennale; an exhibition (based in Houston, TX) as a survey of original artworks from Q/T/B/I/POC contemporary artists from regional gulf-south aimed to open in 2021.
+Ryan is the co-curator of the Black and Brown Mail Art Biennale; an exhibition (based in Houston, TX) as a survey of original artworks from Q/T/B/I/POC contemporary artists from regional gulf-south aimed to open in 2021.